TreeHacks/computer-vision-hackpack/README.md

 #### Pre-processing

-Go over the process of processing it and then saving it into a pickle file.
+Go over processing it and then saving it into a pickle file.

 ## The model

-W

 ## Using the model to make predictions